ruppinlab/Immune_determinant_for_power_of_TMB/README.md

 ```

 ### What are the expected output files?
+In Result figures:\
-All analysis figures are generated in Result_figures folder
+All analysis figures are generated.\
+In Data section: \
+The Combined and collated data of MSKCC file is generated.\
-In Data section, the TMB power output from our predictive model for nine rare cancer types is generated.
+The TMB power output from our predictive model for nine rare cancer types is generated.\